Skip to main content

 group picture 1999

-Network Operations circa 1999 (from left): Parrish Nnambi, Pasha Sadri, Mike Barboni, Erik Strahm, Jim Gibson, Valerie Polichar, Jim Madden, Fran Bumpus, Crys Harris, unkown, Chris Sokolov.
+Network Operations circa 1999 (from left): Parrish Nnambi, Pasha Sadri, Mike Barboni, Erik Strahm, Jim Gibson, Valerie Polichar, Jim Madden, Fran Bumpus, Crys Harris, unknown, Chris Sokolov.
 If you remember the person in the hat, let us know!

 group picture 2001